zachlandes/reddit-fundraisers/README.md

 # SnoowyDayFund

-SnoowyDayFund is an app for Reddit, built on Reddit's devvit platform, that enables Reddit users to create fundraisers for nonprofits using the Every.org API.
-These fundraisers stay updated in real-time with the latest raised and goal amounts.
+SnoowyDayFund is an app for Reddit, built on Reddit's devvit platform, that enables Reddit users to create fundraisers for nonprofits using the Every.org API and display them as posts.
+These fundraiser posts stay updated in real-time with the latest tally of funds raised!

 ## Features